-- The Head Teacher (or if the disclosure is about the Head Teacher, the Chair of Directors) - 4.2 Concerns may be raised orally or in writing.
-Please also see Low Level Concerns policy, which is part of our Safeguarding Policy. - 4.3 The earlier you express the concern the easier it is to take action. - 4.4 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 4.5 Advice and guidance on how matters of concern may be pursued can be obtained from the Designated Safeguarding Leads in school. - 4.6 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 4.7 You may invite your trade union or a friend to be present during any meetings or interviews in connection with the concerns you have raised.
+- The Head Teacher (or if the disclosure is about the Head Teacher, the Chair of Directors) - 4.2 Concerns may be raised orally or in writing. - 4.3 The earlier you express the concern the easier it is to take action. - 4.4 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 4.5 Advice and guidance on how matters of concern may be pursued can be obtained from the Designated Safeguarding Leads in school. - 4.6 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 4.7 You may invite your trade union or a friend to be present during any meetings or interviews in connection with the concerns you have raised.